Sea of Heartbreak: Other cover versions

 Johnny Cash recorded the song for his Grammy-winning 1996 album Unchained.
 Cash's daughter, Rosanne Cash, covered the song in 2009 as a duet with Bruce Springsteen on her album The List.
 British pop group The Searchers recorded a version in 1964 for their album It's the Searchers.
 The Everly Brothers covered the song on their 1967 album, The Hit Sound of the Everly Brothers.
 In 1982, Poco went to #35 in the USA on the Adult Contemporary chart with their version.
 The Hawaiian group Kapena recorded their cover of the song in 1996.
 In 2004, Jimmy Buffett recorded a version for his License to Chill album.
 George Strait was featured on this rendition.

 The alternative rock band Meat Puppets recorded a version of the song that was featured on the 2019 album Dusty Notes.
-Lynn Anderson released the song as a single in 1979 from her “Outlaw Is Just a State of Mind” album and it peaked at number 33 on Billboard’s Country Single Chart.
+Lynn Anderson released the song as a single in 1979 from her Outlaw Is Just a State of Mind album and it peaked at number 33 on Billboard's Hot Country Singles chart.
 Yugoslav rock band Džentlmeni released a Serbo-Croatian version of the song, entitled "Slomljena srca" ("Broken Hearts"), in 1969, the song becoming a large hit in Yugoslavia.
 Their version appeared in the 1998 Serbian hit film Barking at the Stars.
 Poco included their version of the song on their 1982 album Cowboys & Englishmen.
 Czech country singer Michal Tučný released a version of the song, entitled "Snídaně v trávě" ("Breakfast on the Grass"), with lyrics by Zdeněk Rytíř, in 1980.